XpiritBV/ContainerWorkshop-Docs/Lab4-Networking.md

 ### Types of networks
 - **bridge**: The default network driver.
 Mostly used when standalone containers need to communicate with each other.
 It allows communication between containers on the same host inside the same bridge network, but isolates them from other containers.
 Custom bridge networks allow containers to find each other by using DNS.
 The container name can be used to find its IP address.
 - **host**: Used for standalone containers.
-This network remove isolation between the container and host, and use the host's network directly.
+This network removes isolation between the container and host, and uses the host's network directly.
 A container can access services running on the host, by calling them on `localhost` and using a port number.
 - **none**: Using this option, disables networking for a container.

 > ##### Different configurations